-The traverse\char iterator loops over the glyph nodes in a list.
+The traverse char iterator loops over the glyph nodes in a list.
 Only nodes with a subtype less than 256 are seen.

 '''

-<node> n, font, char = node.traverse char(<node> n)
+<direct> n, font, char = node.direct.traverse char(<direct> n)

 '''

 The traverse glyph iterator loops over a list and returns the list and filters all glyphs: